h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 XGBoost Friedman and Popescu's H statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Calculates Friedman and Popescu's H statistics, in order to test for the presence of an interaction between specified variables.
+You can calculates the Friedman and Popescu's H statistics to test for the presence of an interaction between specified variables.

 H varies from 0 to 1.
 It will have a value of 0 if the model exhibits no interaction between specified variables and a correspondingly larger value for a stronger interaction effect between them.
 NaN is returned if a computation is spoiled by weak main effects and rounding errors.

-This statistic can be calculated only for numerical variables.
+This statistic can only be calculated for numerical variables.
 Missing values are supported.

 See Jerome H. Friedman and Bogdan E. Popescu, 2008, "Predictive learning via rule ensembles", *Ann.
 Appl.
 Stat.* **2**:916-954, http://projecteuclid.org/download/pdfview_1/euclid.aoas/1223908046, s.
 8.1.

-Reference implementation: https://pypi.org/project/sklearn-gbmi/ (Python) and https://rdrr.io/cran/gbm/man/interact.gbm.html (R)
+Reference implementation: `Python <https://pypi.org/project/sklearn-gbmi/>`__ and `R <https://rdrr.io/cran/gbm/man/interact.gbm.html>`__

-Usage is illustrated in the Examples section.b
+You can see how it used in the `Examples section <#examples>`__.

 Examples
 ~~~~~~~~